Eliseo Salazar: Career in USA (1994–2002)

 After years with no competition, working as a co-host in the TV show "Video Loco" (America's Funniest Videos' Chilean version, broadcast in Canal 13), Salazar received an opportunity to join the Ferrari-Momo factory team for the 1994 IMSA Sport Prototype championship in the WSC (World Sport Car) series, with the Italian Gianpiero Moretti.
 He raced at the Exxon World Sports Car Championship in 1994 and 1995 with several races won and podiums with the Ferrari 333 SP.
 Those results were good enough to pull him to the Indy Car World Series.

-He signed a contract with the Dick Simon Racing in 1995 to race in the CART Indy Car World Series, with a strong debut at the Indy 500.
+Salazar signed a contract with the Dick Simon Racing in 1995 to race in the CART Indy Car World Series, with a strong debut at the Indy 500.
 With a Lola-Cosworth, he started 33rd and finished fourth in the Cristal-Copec-Mobil 1 No.7.

 When the IRL and CART split in 1996, Salazar chose to compete in the new series.
 He became a regular top driver at Indy 500 with four top-ten results.
 His best result at Indianapolis was in 2000, when he started and finished on third place, at the wheel of a G-Force-Oldsmobile Aurora for A. J. Foyt Enterprises.

 In 1997, Salazar earned his first and only victory in IRL racing, at the Las Vegas Motor Speedway, racing for Team Scandia.
 That year, he also made his only start at a NASCAR sanctioned race, finishing 17th on the Watkins Glen International road course, in the Craftsman Truck Series.

 2000 and 2001 were the best years in the IRL for Salazar, finishing fourth and fifth in those championships, with five top-five results in 2000.
 In 2002, he suffered a serious accident testing at Indianapolis, and was forced miss several races.
 After much consideration Salazar decided to retire from Indy Car racing and focus on Sports Cars.

 Salazar later joined the American Le Mans Series, where he raced in a Porsche 911 GT3 and a Ferrari 360.